-11. Behaviour Off School Site
+13. Behaviour Off School Site

-- 11.1.
+- 13.1.
 Sanctions may be applied where a pupil has misbehaved off-site when representing the school/ academy.
-This means misbehaviour when the pupil is: - Taking part in any school-organised or school-related activity (e.g. school trips) - Travelling to or from school - Wearing school uniform - In any other way identifiable as a pupil of our school/academy - Sanctions may also be applied where a pupil has misbehaved off-site at any time, whether or not the conditions above apply, if the misbehaviour: - Could have repercussions for the orderly running of the school/academy - Poses a threat to another pupil or member of the public - Could adversely affect the reputation of the school/academy
+This means misbehaviour when the pupil is: - Taking part in any school-organised or school-related activity (e.g. school trips) - Travelling to or from the school/academy - Wearing school/academy uniform - In any other way identifiable as a pupil of our school/academy - Sanctions may also be applied where a pupil has misbehaved off-site at any time, whether or not the conditions above apply, if the misbehaviour: - Could have repercussions for the orderly running of the school/academy - Poses a threat to another pupil or member of the public - Could adversely affect the reputation of the school/academy